 5. Takinoue Park: Rugged Valleys and Autumn Leaves (Yūbari)

-Yūbari is known for its high-quality, branded melon, the “Yūbari Melon.”
+Yūbari is known for its high-quality, branded “Yūbari Melon.”
 As Yūbari finishes the last of its melon shipments and welcomes the coming of autumn, the greenery on its mountains begins to turn a majestic red.

-A 7-minute walk from Takinoue Station and located next to the valley of Yūbari River, Takinoue Park is a famous spot for fall foliage, known only by a small number of people.
+A 7-minute walk from Takinoue Station and located next to the valley of the Yūbari River, Takinoue Park is a famous spot for fall foliage, known only by a small number of people.
 Here, you should definitely look out for Chidorigataki Falls and Ryūsenkyō Gorge.

 The valley of Takinoue Park was formed after many years of erosion from the Yūbari River.
 The rough, strangely shaped rocks get covered in a mix of red and yellow when fall begins.